X-I-A/xia-tutorial-api-01-03/Readme.md

 &lazy=true&catalog={"po_number": null, "order_status": null, "customer_detail": {"id": null, "description": false}}
 ```

-Once got the instruction, it is possible to:
+Based on the given information, it is possible to:
 * Loading directly the data (Progressive loading)
-* Loading the data only after user's input, expanding tree, for example (Interactive loading)
+* Loading the data only after user's input.
+For example, after expanding the tree node (Interactive loading)

-Frontend development is not the main concern of this tutorial.

 ### Next Step: Making your data persistent